Benchmark

 Cost Concerns

-Traditional compliance AI projects are seen as expensive, requiring heavy engineering and ongoing maintenance.
+Traditional compliance AI projects are seen as expensive, especially alongside traditional compliance software, requiring heavy engineering and ongoing maintenance.

 • How to overcome: Use no-code platforms that let compliance teams configure and train the assistant themselves, reducing IT overhead and proving ROI quickly.